smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 Also, because a string_view is immutable by design, it eliminates the many `const` qualifications that would be necessary to guarantee immutability of character arrays.

-Lastly, The string_view approach is safer because the programmer does not have to worry about buffer overflow and other issues associated with low-level functions such as `std::strcmp` and `std::strchr`.
+Lastly, the string_view approach is safer because the programmer does not have to worry about buffer overflow and other issues associated with low-level functions such as `std::strcmp` and `std::strchr`.